Strategy is a main theme of #NoDrama DevOps and here is a curated set of posts that will help you learn about it.

 The best practice is to use Continuous Integration and Continuous Delivery to deliver each value stream.

 So if you want to determine how to organize your teams, first determine the major delivery pipelines your organization needs to support its value streams.
 Then you will be ready to improve software delivery processes at the organization level.
+Once your delivery MVP is succeeding, scale your architecture and delivery processes across the organization.

 Now let’s move on to technology strategy.